WuTheFWasThat/redux-saga/docs/advanced/Channels.md

 function* handleRequest(payload) { ... }
 ```

 We saw that the watch-and-fork pattern allows handling multiple requests simultaneously, without limit on the number of worker tasks executing concurrently.
-Then, we used the `actionChannel` effect to limit the concurrency to one task at a time.

-So let's say that our requirement is to have a maximum of three tasks executing at the same time.
+Let's say that our requirement is to have a maximum of three tasks executing at the same time.
 When we get a request and there are less than three tasks executing, we process the request immediately, otherwise we queue the task and wait for one of the three *slots* to become free.

 Below is an example of a solution using channels: